- Share 11 Effective Ways to Use Social Media to Promote Your Content on Facebook

-With so many new social media sites sprouting up and vying for attention, it can be hard to keep up.
+With so many social media sites constantly sprouting up and vying for attention, it can be hard to keep up.
 Just when we thought we knew everything with the emergence of Ello, now comes Tsu.
-While having accounts on various sites can be advantageous for fostering innovation and staying creative, it can also be difficult to choose which platform to post your content to.
+Having accounts on various sites can be advantageous for fostering innovation and staying creative.
+But it can also be difficult to choose which platform to post your content to.

 When it comes to promoting content, social media is one of the most powerful tools available; however, most content marketers fail to truly maximize its potential.
-By utilizing one or all of these 11 ways to promote your social media content you will be well on your way to generating a lot more traffic from social media for your precious content.
+Utilize one or all of these 11 ways to promote your social media content, and you’ll generate significantly more traffic for your precious content.

 Which of these 11 methods have worked for you?
 Any others that you would add to the list?
-Please chime in!
+Please chime in below in the comments!

 For more information about promoting blog content, download Curata’s eBook, Business Blogging Secrets Revealed.